Josanne Christian - DNP, RN, PHN

-Josie Christian joined the Kinesiology and Health Sciences Department at Concordia University, St. Paul in early 2014.
-As the RN to BS-Nursing (Degree Completion) program coordinator she serves in both teaching and administrative roles.
+Josie Christian (DNP, RN, PHN) joined the College of Education and Science at Concordia University, St. Paul in early 2014.
+As the Nursing Department Chair.
+She serves in both administrative and faculty roles.

 - Minnesota Public Health Nurse, 2008-present

 - Certified Emergency Nurse Alumnus, Emergency Nurses Association, 2012-present (Certified Emergency Nurse, Emergency Nurses Association, 1996-2012)

 - Critical Care Registered Nurse Alumnus, 2010-present (Certified Critical Care Registered Nurse, American Association of Critical Care Nurses 1995-2010).

 Reflective practice, interprofessional collaboration, professional development and continuous learning, social justice and patient advocacy including health literacy.